You are here

 Access to Library Computers—Guest Users

 A limited number of computers are available for community users on a first-come, first-served basis.
 On the first floor of the library, find seven Windows guest computers marked with signage.
-On your first visit, stop at the Circulation desk to set up your guest account.
+On your first visit, stop at the Circulation desk to ask for a guest account.
 Users can log in to guest computers for up to two hours per day.

 For quick access, we have "library catalog only" computers on the first, third, and fourth floors of the library.